 For the Clan is an adult science fiction novel filled with hot and sizzling romance.

-This is a story of a boy taken from his home then he was made as a weapon by the government and when he felt tired of what they are doing to him and can’t take it anymore, he finds a way to escape them.
-After he get away, he find himself back home again.
+This is a story of a boy taken from his home when he was made as a weapon by the government and when he felt tired of what they are doing to him and can’t take it anymore, he finds a way to escape them.
+After he gets away, he finds himself back home again.
 The problem that he will encounter aside from the government is seeing his past lover which is the leader of the clan he is currently residing and that person is already married.

 The world-building is fine but a lot of loopholes was also found here but because of the characters, that really justified their role in this book, I gave this book a chance.

 Overall, this is a good book but the only thing I dislike is the lack of supporting stories on how the world changed.